gvwilson/tidynomicon/_en/projects.md

   - "Import `.data` from `rlang` and use `.data$column` to refer to columns instead of using bare column names."
   - "Create a file called <code>R/<em>package</em>.R</code> and document `NULL` to document the package as a whole."
   - "Create a file called <code>R/<em>dataset</em>.R</code> and document the string <code>'<em>dataset</em>'</code> to document a dataset."
+  - "Unit tests for an R package should be written with the testthat package, and should go in the `tests/testthat` directory."
+  - "Test should go in files called <code>test_<em>group</em>.R</code> and should be called <code>test_<em>something</em></code>."
+  - "Use `test_dir` to run tests from a particular that match a pattern."
+  - "Write tests for data transformation steps as well as library functions."
 ---